Great Places

 Visit Website

-Fort DuPont was home to enlisted men for nearly a century.
-Today, however, it serves the public in a different capacity.
-This 320-acre park provides opportunities for picnicking, fishing, and hiking along the Delaware River.
+Fort DuPont was home to soldiers for nearly a century.
+Today, however, it serves in a different capacity.
+This 320-acre park provides picnicking, fishing, and hiking along the Delaware River.
 The two-mile River View Trail allows visitors to explore the site's historic past, as does the Port Penn Interpretive Center.
-This 1856, former school house is open during summer from 10 a.m. to 4 p.m. on the weekends.
-Its wooden statue of a waterman is a must see.
+This is a former one-room school and general store built in 1856.
+And its wooden statue of a waterman is a must see, especially for those who love folk art.
+So, too, is its wetland trail, which boasts a boardwalk, floating cabin, and muskrat skinning shack.

 You may notice that your view of the Delaware River from the River View Trail is partially blocked by tall, bushy-topped reeds.
 These are called phragmites, and they actually originate in Asia.
 This wetland grass is a good example of an exotic, invasive plant.
 They crowd out native plant life, and they are very difficult to kill.